qualisys/qualisys_CGM2_workflow/README.md

 1. Open QTM
 2. Open the CGM2 project created in step 5 above
-3. Go to Tools > Project options > Folder options and set the Python path to `C:\Python27\python.exe`
+3. Go to Tools > Project options > Folder options and set the Python path to `C:\Python27\python.exe` (select the pycgm2 environments python executable when using Anaconda)
 4. Navigate to subsession in the Project data tree
 5. On Details pane select desired CGM2 Model
 6. Click "Start processing"